BWW Interview: Sheryl Lee Ralph Talks New Nickelodeon Show INSTANT MOM, Premiering Tonight

 Sheryl Lee Ralph is stepping off the stage and onto the small screen in the new Nickelodeon sitcom "Instant Mom."
 Ralph will be playing Maggie, an overbearing mother to daughter, Stephanie (Tia Mowry-Hardict), who has just taken on the role of mom to three stepchildren.
-The comedy joins Nickelodeon's NickMom lineup, with its series premiere this Sunday at 8:30 pm ET/PT.
+The comedy joins Nickelodeon's NickMom lineup, with its series premiere tonight, at 8:30 pm ET/PT.

 A veteran of the stage, Ralph is best known for originating the role of Deena Jones in the original Broadway musical "Dreamgirls," a role for which she was nominated for a Tony Award in 1982.
 Other stage work includes "Thoroughly Modern Millie" and, most recently, 2009's "The First Wives Club."
 She has also done extensive work in film and television including a starring role in "Moesha" and the title role in "Mistress."